krijohs/dcc/README.md

         }
       }
 ```
-If the kubeconf is empty, the application assumes that it's run in Kubernetes.
+If the kubeconf is empty, the application assumes that it's run inside Kubernetes.
 Multiple registries can be defined by creating a new item below registries key.

 This file can be placed in the same directory the binary file is located, in $HOME/.dockerconfig or in /etc/dockerconfig.